EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: EchoAlign

-\textbf{Reasonableness, Effectiveness, and Fairness} \quad Handling label noise in noisy label learning is a well-recognized challenge.
+\textbf{Effectiveness and Flexibility} \quad Handling label noise in noisy label learning is a well-recognized challenge.
 Previous works have primarily focused on the utilization and optimization of internal data.
 Our approach introduces a novel perspective by integrating external knowledge to enhance model robustness.
-This integration does not compromise fairness, as our flexible framework accommodates various generative models, and can be fine-tuned for specific noisy label problems.
-By doing so, we ensure that the method does not overly rely on any particular model.
+This integration does not compromise fairness, as our framework is compatible with different controllable generative models.
+In this paper, we instantiate EchoMod with ControlNet as a representative implementation, while a systematic comparison across CGMs is beyond the scope of this work.
 This approach is particularly advantageous when dealing with ambiguous data.
 The inherent ambiguity in the data can lead to low confidence in direct discrimination.
 Instead, by modifying the input data through controllable generative models, we can better resolve discrepancies between instances and labels while preserving the meaningful characteristics of the original data.
 This not only improves the model's discriminative capability but also enhances overall performance and reliability.

-\textbf{No Fine-Tuning for Generalizability} \quad In most cases, EchoMod can leverage a pre-trained controllable generative model without fine-tuning during the alignment process.
-This preserves the model's ability to understand general data characteristics, promoting EchoAlign's applicability across various domains.
+\textbf{Flexible Generalization with Minimal Tuning} \quad In most cases, EchoMod can leverage a pre-trained controllable generative model without fine-tuning during the alignment process.
+This preserves the model's general prior and suggests potential applicability beyond the evaluated benchmarks, and cross-domain robustness is an important direction that requires dedicated evaluation.
 While EchoMod can be effective without fine-tuning, additional performance gains might be realized by tailoring the controllable generative model to highly specialized tasks or data distributions.
-In such cases, fine-tuning the parameters ($\theta$) could lead to better alignment between instances and noisy labels.
-Examples of this specialization include medical imaging or scientific data.
+In such cases, fine-tuning could lead to better alignment between instances and noisy labels, especially in specialized applications such as medical imaging or scientific data.

+\textbf{Visualization and Comparison of Generation Examples} \quad To further illustrate the significance of controllable generative models (CGM) and their advantages over non-controllable generative models (NGM), we provide additional generation examples in Table~\ref{gm:results}.
+Note that the ``Original Instance'' is paired with the observed noisy label and may be semantically mismatched by design.
+Specifically, we compare the modifications produced by two representative controllable generative models (ControlNet and UniControl) against two advanced non-controllable generative models (GPT-4 and Gemini).